 - Fruit salad with Yogurt Fruit Dip

-If you want to switch it up and try something new, you could also try out the following flavour combinations:
+If you want to switch it up and try something new, you could also try out different flavors, like:

 - Mango or pineapple and coconut